GuillaumeGomez/this-week-in-rust-docs/_posts/2016-8-1-this-week-in-rust-docs-15.md

 # Latest news

+A new RFC has been opened: [Add API documentation front page styleguide](https://github.com/rust-lang/rfcs/pull/1687).

 A topic to propose crates for the Rust Doc Days has been created [here](https://users.rust-lang.org/t/call-for-proposals-for-next-rust-doc-days-crates/6685).
 Please take a look!

 # Current opened issues